Martin Luther and antisemitism: Luther's words and scholarship

 Bainton's view is later echoed by James M. Kittelson writing about Luther's correspondence with Jewish scholar Josel of Rosheim: "There was no anti-Semitism in this response.
 Moreover, Luther never became an anti-Semite in the modern, racial sense of the term."

 Paul Halsall states, "In his Letters to Spalatin, we can already see that Luther's hatred of Jews, best seen in this 1543 letter On the Jews and Their Lies, was not some affectation of old age, but was present very early on.
 Luther expected Jews to convert to his purified Christianity.
 When they did not, he turned violently against them."

 Gordon Rupp gives this evaluation of On the Jews and Their Lies: "I confess that I am ashamed as I am ashamed of some letters of St. Jerome, some paragraphs in Sir Thomas More, and some chapters in the Book of Revelation, and, must say, as of a deal else in Christian history, that their authors had not so learned Christ."

 According to Heiko Oberman, "[t]he basis of Luther's anti-Judaism was the conviction that ever since Christ's appearance on earth, the Jews have had no more future as Jews."

 Richard Marius views Luther's remarks as part of a pattern of similar statements about various groups Luther viewed as enemies of Christianity.
 He states:

 Although the Jews for him were only one among many enemies he castigated with equal fervor, although he did not sink to the horrors of the Spanish Inquisition against Jews, and although he was certainly not to blame for Adolf Hitler, Luther's hatred of the Jews is a sad and dishonorable part of his legacy, and it is not a fringe issue.
 It lay at the center of his concept of religion.
 He saw in the Jews a continuing moral depravity he did not see in Catholics.
 He did not accuse papists of the crimes that he laid at the feet of Jews.

 Robert Waite, in his psychohistory of Hitler and Nazi Germany, devoted an entire section to Luther's influence on Hitler and Nazi ideology.
-He noted that in Mein Kampf, Hitler referred to Luther as a great warrior, a true statesmen, and a great reformer, alongside Richard Wagner and Frederick the Great.
+He noted that in Mein Kampf, Hitler referred to Luther as a great warrior, a true statesman, and a great reformer, alongside Richard Wagner and Frederick the Great.
 Waite cites Wilhelm Röpke, writing after Hitler's Holocaust, who concluded that "without any question, Lutheranism influenced the political, spiritual and social history of Germany in a way that, after careful consideration of everything, can be described only as fateful."